Snapshots of Food Industry News

 Mahindra Agri Solutions Ltd, a part of the $17.8-billion Mahindra Group will acquire 60 percent stake in the Netherlands-based OFD Holding BV.
 The Dutch company Origin Fruit Direct (OFD) is a holding company for distribution of fruits globally especially grapes and citrus fruits which alleviate seasonality with its round-the-year presence in markets.
 OFD Holding BV owns Origin Fruit Direct, Origin Direct Asia and Origin Fruit Services South America which are based out of the Netherlands, China and Chile, respectively.

 Mahindra and OFD already have a supplier-customer relationship and the acquisition will enable the companies to expand their sources to South American countries and South Africa, as well as a distribution base in Europe and China.
 While Europe accounts for 24 percent of grape imports, China is the fastest-growing importer.
 This will enable Mahindra Agri to become a significant global player in grapes especially as they have been working with a number of grape farmers in India for whom they will be able to provide new markets.
-OFD Holding on the other hand will be able to strengthen their position as an integrated supply chain company as India has become an important supplier and Mahindra is one of the largest exporters of grapes from India.
+OFD Holding, on the other hand, will be able to strengthen their position as an integrated supply chain company as India has become an important supplier and Mahindra is one of the largest exporters of grapes from India.

 Fruits and vegetables contribute to about 18 percent of BigBasket’s business, so the move will ensure farm fresh quality and best prices for customers in Pune.
 BigBasket will partner with 3000 farmers by the end of 2017 and have more than then 45 options for fruits and vegetables.
 BigBasket provides complete transparency as they have created platforms where farmers and customers can exchange goods and information.
-As part of its effective sourcing strategy, it sources 60 per cent of the sales directly from farmers via the collection centres.
+As part of its effective sourcing strategy, it sources 60 percent of the sales directly from farmers via the collection centers.
 The fruit and vegetable business at BigBasket has seen a 10 percent growth on a month-on-month basis.

 Global Sparkling Water market to grow at 3.33% CAGR

-Market analysts forecast that the global sparkling water/soda water market is likely to grow at a compound annual growth rate of 3.33 per cent between 2016 and 2020.
+Market analysts forecast that the global sparkling water/soda water market is likely to grow at a compound annual growth rate of 3.33 percent between 2016 and 2020.
 Private label offerings of sparkling water are becoming popular in India, China, the United Kingdom and Australia.
-The global sparkling water market in the Americas is likely to reach $30 million revenue by 2020 with USA, Mexico and Brazil dominating the market share.
+The global sparkling water market in the Americas is likely to reach $30 million revenue by 2020 with USA, Mexico, and Brazil dominating the market share.
 Unflavoured sparkling water segment formed the largest market share in 2015.
 Much of the unflavoured soda water growth can be attributed to its nutritious element as it is natural and highly preferable among health-conscious consumers.
-Coca-Cola, Cott, DANONE, Dr Pepper Snapple, Nestlé, and PepsiCo are the key players in the global sparkling water market.
+Coca-Cola, Cott, DANONE, Dr. Pepper Snapple, Nestlé, and PepsiCo are the key players in the global sparkling water market.